enzo-cezarg/college-exercises/README.md

 # college-exercises

-Just some college exercises written in Python<br>
+Just some college exercises written in Python.<br>
+Language: PT-BR

-To run any of them, open the terminal and:
+To run any of them, open the terminal and run:
 ```
 python <filename.py>
 ```